Last updated on June 21st, 2019

 This is sort of a chicken or the egg first, kind of problem.
 Before starting the visa process, many people face this dilemma and get confused as to which one should be done first.
-I voted in favor of skills assessment because:
+I voted in favour of skills assessment because:

-- It takes a lot of time to gather mammoth list of documents.
+- It takes a lot of time to gather the mammoth list of documents.
 It took me nearly 3 months to get roles and responsibility letters from just three companies where I worked.
-I can’t imagine how long it will take for a person who changed lot more companies than me.
+I can’t imagine how long it will take for a person who changed a lot more companies than me.
 It may take more time due to the change in circumstances as well.
 For example, the company you worked for got acquired or merged with other company or the division where you worked no longer exists or your manager left the company or company went out of business.

 - You can submit documents for assessment and while waiting for the outcome, prepare and appear for English test.
 This way by the time your assessment is done, your English test score is ready too and you have saved a lot of waiting time.
 I did this and saved almost two months.